skunk-ink/wackamole/README.md

 # wackamole
-Wack-A-Mole is a decentralized arcade hosted on the Sia network.
+Wack-A-Mole is a static website publisher and gateway for hosting websites on the Sia Network.

 1. Clone Sia's SDK and build
 ```shell